caylemh/beginning-react-book/README.md

 ## Chapter 6 :+1:
 - Building forms using *Formik*.
 Also learnt how to handle from inputs, handle specific form field validation errors and perform form submissions.
 ## Chapter 7
 - Getting data from RESTful APIs with Axios.
+Created a GitHub User Search App using Axios to connect my React app to the GitHub RESTful api using Promises, component lifecycle hooks & displaying a loader icon (react-loading).
 ________________________________________________________________________________________

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).